Why choose this course

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

-Suitable applicants will be asked to bring a portfolio of computer-based compositional work to an interview day.
-Offers are normally made in terms of grades following a successful interview.
-During your visit to the University, you can find out more about the course and meet staff and students.
+If you are a suitable candidate you will be invited to an Applicant Day after you receive your offer.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
 If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
 This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.

 Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
 Please contact Admissions on +44 (0)1483 682222 with any queries.